stap(1) — Linux manual page

 build that into a kernel object.
 These files are placed into a

-to create the actual kernel object file.
-This involves running
+create the actual kernel object file.
+This involves running make

-make in the temporary directory, and requires a kernel module
+in the temporary directory, and requires a kernel module build

-build system (headers, config and Makefiles) to be installed in
+system (headers, config and Makefiles) to be installed in the

-translator after pass 4 is the last chance before running the
+after pass 4 is the last chance before running the kernel object.

-kernel object.
-This may be useful if you want to archive the
+This may be useful if you want to archive the file.

 In pass 5, the translator invokes the systemtap auxiliary program